Finding and Filtering Safe Drinking Water on Outdoor Adventures

 Our preferred method: hollow fiber filters

-Hollow fiber filters like the Platypus QuickDraw and Sawyer Squeeze are our go-to type of filter for thruhiking.
+Hollow fiber filters like the Platypus QuickDraw and Sawyer Squeeze are our go-to type of filter for hiking.
 They are lightweight and durable, and they can be maintained in the field.
 They do come with a few drawbacks, which are highlighted below.

 What is a hollow fiber filter and how does it work?